ibm-cloud-docs/watsonxdata/known_issues.md

 **Workaround:** If you encounter the 502 error, reload the Spark history UI page after waiting 1-5 seconds.
 This should allow enough time for the server to become operational.

-## Cross catalog schema creation anomaly in Presto (Java).
+## Cross catalog schema creation anomaly in Presto.
 {: #known_issues8937}

-An anomaly exists in schema creation for Hive and Iceberg catalogs managed by Presto (Java).
+An anomaly exists in schema creation for Hive and Iceberg catalogs managed by Presto.
 When using a common Hive Metastore Service for multiple catalogs (Example, an Iceberg catalog and a Hive catalog, or two Iceberg or Hive catalogs), creating a schema in one catalog might create it in a wrong catalog.
 This occurs if the location specified during schema creation belongs to a different catalog than intended.

-**Workaround:** You must always explicitly provide the correct storage path associated with the target catalog when using `CREATE SCHEMA` statements in Presto (Java).
+**Workaround:** You must always explicitly provide the correct storage path associated with the target catalog when using `CREATE SCHEMA` statements in Presto.
 This ensures the schema is created in the desired location.

 ## Presto (Java) queries with many columns and size exceeding default limit.
 {: #known_issues3177}